Analysis | Biden’s claim that the 1994 assault-weapons law ‘brought down’ mass shootings

 Moreover, recent research also supports the contention that mass shootings have increased since the law expired.
 What once was a hunch, unsupported by rigorous research, has now been largely confirmed.
 Biden did not say that, but it helps bolster the case that the law was more effective than originally understood.

 If Biden had suggested the decrease in shootings was large, as Clinton did two years ago, he might have been in line for at least One Pinocchio.
 But we will leave this unrated.
-The body of research now suggests the 1994 law was effective in reducing mass-shooting deaths.
+The body of research now increasingly suggests the 1994 law was effective in reducing mass-shooting deaths.

 Send us facts to check by filling out this form